amitkr209/Tableau_and_Power_BI_Projects/Tableau Projects/IBM HR Dashboard/Readme.md

 - **Interactivity**:
   - Role-wise and gender-based comparisons
-  - Insightfultreemap and bar charts for comparative analysis
+  - Insightful treemap and bar charts for comparative analysis

 ## Dashboard Preview
 Below is a snapshot of the Tableau dashboard created for this project: